theinternetfolks/context/README.md

 const context = CoreContext.get();

-context.data.something = 1;
+context.something = 1;

 // File 2 (executed later)

 const context = CoreContext.get();

-console.log(context.data.something);
+console.log(context.something);
 // prints 1
 ```

-Thus, care should be taken when changing the context object.
+Thus, care should be taken when changing the context object. **Only** use set, and get method for changing the context object.

 #### Tests